FAQ (Frequently Asked Questions)

 • Avoid using Topics (CPV codes).
 They are too specific, thus difficult to manage.

-• Use either keyword search, or Industry/Domain - not both.
+• Search either by Keyword, or by Industry/Domain - not both.

--Using both simultaneously will restrict the search excessively.
+• Using both simultaneously could restrict the search excessively.

-• Do not setup a very generic filter, e.g. ”IT for the entire Europe”, or ”all tenders in 10 countries”.
+• E.g.,”IT for the entire Europe”, or ”all tenders in 20 countries”.
 Hermix analyzes cca.
-2000 tenders daily, so a very generic filter returns too many (irrelevant) results.
+3000 tenders daily.
+A very wide filter return very many (irrelevant) results.

-• Avoid filtering by a specific Authority (Contractor).
+• Avoid filtering by a specific Buyer (or Contractor)

--It is always possible that a tender might be published under a wrong / different Name and/or contact details - in which case it would not be classified correclty, and would be missed.
+• It is always possible that a tender might be published under a wrong / different Buyer Name, and with wrong contact details.
+In this case, the tender would not be classified under the correct Buyer.

--E.g. an Authority such as ”EC - DG DIGIT - Directorate-General for Informatics” might publish another tender under a different name and with different codes, e.g. ”EC DIGIT”, or ”DIGIT”, or ”EC”.
-Accordingly, in some cases Hermix cannot identify the precise authority.
+• E.g. a Buyer such as ”EC - DG DIGIT - Directorate-General for Informatics” might publish a tender under a wrong Buyer, e.g. ”DIGIT”, or ”EC”.

--A good practice is to extend the search, e.g. to search by Authority type rather than Authority name.
+• A good practice is to extend the search, e.g. to search by Buyer type rather than Buyer name.

--Another option is to search by keywords included in the Authority name, such as ”Starts with…” or ”Containts…”
+• Another option is to search by keywords included in the Buyer name, such as ”Starts with…” or ”Containts…”

 How to set default profile filters?